khalil-research/PyEPO/docs/source/content/examples/model.rst

    optmodel.setObj(cost) # set objective function
    optmodel.solve() # solve

 In mathematics, the relaxation of a (Mixed) Integer Linear Programming is the problem that arises by removing the integrality constraint of each variable.
-As an ILP, ``optmodel`` allows users to relax ILP with ``relax`` method to obtain a new relaxed ``optModel``.
+As an ILP, ``optGrbModel`` allows users to relax ILP with ``relax`` method to obtain a relaxation ``optModel`` from the original.

 .. code-block:: python